 The Chapel of St Zeno leads into the Chapel of the Flagellation, so-called because of the column of oriental jasper, supposedly the one against which Christ was scourged.
 The column was brought to Rome in 1233 by Giovanni Colonna, titular cardinal of the church and papal legate to Constantinople.

-Bust of Giovanni Battista Santoni by Bernini
+Funerary Monument of Giovanni Battista Santoni

 On a pillar, opposite the entrance to the Chapel of St Zeno, is the funeral monument of Giovanni Battista Santoni.
 Most experts now agree that the portrait bust of the deceased is by Gian Lorenzo Bernini (1598-1680).
 The precocious sculptor, who happened to live very close to Santa Prassede, was no more than seventeen years old when he finished carving the bust.
 How much help the teenager received from his father Pietro, also a professional sculptor, we shall never know.